Help Your Residents and Clients Find Joy Again

-As you and your professional team develop your pilot Music & Memory program, we will provide a full year of coaching

-  support via regularly scheduled conference calls and one-to-one consultations, as needed.
-Our goal is to ensure that

-  your care facility launches a successful program that can be expanded over time to meet the needs of all.
+As you and your professional team develop your pilot Music & Memory program, we will provide a full year of coaching support via regular conference calls and one-to-one consultations, as needed.
+Our goal is to ensure that your care facility launches a successful program that can be expanded over time to meet the needs of all.

 More Benefits of Your Certification Training

 As a MUSIC & MEMORY℠ Certified Care Facility, you and your professional team will become part of our growing network.
 Benefits include: